-- The first closing date for entries is 23:59 on 8th ukactive cannot guarantee that entries received after this deadline will be considered.
+- The first closing date for entries is midday on 11th April 2022. ukactive cannot guarantee that entries received after this deadline will be considered.

 - Please adhere to all defined word limits, image formats and video durations.
 Failure to do so could lead to these not being reviewed as part of the application

-- All nominees should currently be employed in a part-time or full-time capacity in a primary school whose postcode falls within one of the 33 Greater London Authority boroughs.
-Any nominations which do not meet this criteria will not be accepted
+- All nominees should currently be employed or deployed in a part-time or full-time capacity in a primary school whose postcode falls within one of the four home nations, Scotland, Northern Ireland, Wales and England.
+Any nominations which do not meet this criteria will not be accepted.

 - The assessors’ decision is final and no correspondence or discussion will be entered into or feedback given regarding the selection of shortlisted nominations or winners